nrfconnect/sdk-nrfxlib/nrf_modem/doc/dectphy.rst

 ***********

 DECT NR+ operates on free but regulated radio channels.
-The availability of the channels and the exact regulation to use them varies in different countries.
+The availability of these channels and the exact regulations covering their use varies in different countries.

 .. note::
    It is your responsibility to operate the devices according to the local regulation, in all situations.